-A committee shall determine that an RA is required for a standard as soon as the draft is sufficiently mature to make this decision, whether this is during the creation of a new standard or the revision of an existing standard involving material changes to its implementation.
-The committee confirms its decision that a standard needs an RA for its implementation by way of a resolution.
+A committee shall determine that an RA is required for a document as soon as the draft is sufficiently mature to make this decision, whether this is during the creation of a new document or the revision of an existing document involving material changes to its implementation.
+The committee confirms its decision that a document needs an RA for its implementation by way of a resolution.

-The committee secretariat completes the RA Confirmation (“RAC”) Form (See Annex SJ) and submits it to the TPM or TO as soon as the resolution is approved.
+The committee secretariat completes the RA Confirmation (“RAC”) Form (See Annex SJ of ISO Supplement) and submits it to the TPM or TO as soon as the resolution is approved.

 H.4.3 Drafting an RA Standard